Last Updated: 7/22/2024

-The wild beauty of the state of Alaska, its wide swaths of wilderness, and its relatively few highways attract many people to the Last Frontier.
+The wild beauty of the state of Alaska, its wide swaths of wilderness, and its relatively few highways attract many people to Anchorage.
 However, these factors can also make Alaska a challenging place to move.

 If you decide to relocate to Anchorage, it pays to have someone on your side who understands the state and its logistical challenges.
 You don’t want to pick just anybody for your Anchorage move.